 Best for: hikers, mountain-bikers, and back-to-nature-beauty-lovers.

 Scale iconic Mount Snowdon.
 Zipline repurposed slate caverns.
 Raft rapids at Wales’ National White-Water Centre.
 Meander enchanting chocolate-box villages.
-Meet mythical monsters Dropdown content at Bala Lake.
+Meet mythical monsters at Bala Lake.
 Snowdonia sure offers an exhilarating mix of experiences.

 Spring visits also offer nature-lovers a chance to see the elusive, one-of-a-kind Snowdon lily — it blooms between May and early June.